allenai/allennlp-demo/README.md

 The following describes the steps to add a new [AllenNLP](https://github.com/allenai/allennlp) model to the online [AllenNLP demo](https://demo.allennlp.org).

-To begin, we assume you have an AllenNLP model with the code for the model in `allennlp/models/`.
-First, create an AllenNLP Predictor for your model in `allennlp/predictors`.
+We assume you already have an AllenNLP model with the code for the model in `allennlp/models/`.
+To begin, create an AllenNLP Predictor for your model in `allennlp/predictors`.
 A good template to start with would be the [Sentiment Analysis predictor](https://github.com/allenai/allennlp/blob/master/allennlp/predictors/text_classifier.py).

 With the predictor set up, we will now consider two possible scenarios: